hmatuschek/qdmr/README.md

 $ cd qdmr
 $ mkdir build
 $ cd build
-$ cmake ..
+$ cmake .. -DCMAKE_INSTALL_PREFIX=/usr/
 ```
-This has to be done only once.
+The last call, configures CMAKE to install everything under the system path `/usr/`.
+The previous steps has to be done only once.

-To build and install the binaries run
+To build and install the binaries run after every update, call
 ```
 $ make
 $ sudo make install